jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 # 0x0e-IV May 5th, 2194, 5:01pm

 It bothered Ari how much time Lil Ari wanted to spend with Rumi.
-He's just a video; she's actually *there*.
+He was just a video; she was actually *there*.

 It was clear since year one who Lil Ari preferred.
 He'd smile at Rumi's video feed for hours if he could, but never looked at the eniac-ii's face plate.
 It's like Ari wasn't even there.

 "Don't take it personally," Rumi said, "humans are very expressive animals, and we evolved to focus on those expressions."

 "I hate it.
 He'd marry your stupid face if he could.
-Do you know how long I spent making this fucking guy?"
+Do you know how long I've spent making this fucking guy?"

 "Trust me, I know, you've said---"

 "A hundred years.
+More than that."

+"---well technically, the current version of you only---"

+"---nonono, let me have this for a second, let me just be dramatic and complain."

+Rumi sighed.
+"Alright."

-More than that.
-He doesn't even fucking smile at me."
+"I spend a HUNDRED YEARS working my ASS OFF revive THE HUMAN RACE, and he doesn't even fucking smile at me."

 "He's two, Ari.
 Give him some time."